• mnemonic •

 Meaning: 1.
 Related to memory.
 2. Aiding or intended to aid recall, such as recalling temple as a mnemonic device to jog template when this word is mentally blocked, or the poem Hickory Dickory Dock to help remember hickory.

-Notes: As we age, we even forget our mnemonic devices; I know I do.
-I can remember today's Good Word because it has a large family.
-It seems to be derived from mnemon "a single recollection", used mostly in psychology, but it isn't (see Word History).
-Mnemonics is the study and development of systems of improving memory, and mnemicon is another word for "mnemonic device".
-The adverb is mnemonically, with the required empty suffix -al.
+Notes: As we age, what do we do when we even forget our mnemonic devices?
+Mnemonic is the adjective for mnemon "a single recollection", used mostly in psychology.
+Mnemonics is the study or development of systems of improving memory, and mnemonicon is another word for "mnemonic device".
+The adverb is mnemonically, with the required empty suffix -al before the adverb suffix -ly.

 In Play: Today's word is used mostly in the phrase mnemonic device: "Lucinda Head needs a mnemonic device to remember her own name."
 However, it still means more broadly "related to memory": "The mnemonic powers of Noah Zarque seem to be dwindling as he ages."

-Word History: Today's Good Word is Greek mnemonikos "of or related to memory" touched up for English-speakers.
-This word comes from mnemon "remembering, mindful", which is, in turn, from mneme "memory, memorial, a remembrance".
+Word History: Today's Good Word is Greek mnemonikos "of or related to memory", touched up a bit for English speakers.
+This word comes from mnemon "a single recollection", which is, in turn, from mneme "memory, memorial, a remembrance".
 The root of this word appears in two other Greek words that English borrowed: amnesia and amnesty, the process of forgetting crimes.
 (The prefix a- means "not" in Greek.)
-This root reached Greek from Proto-Indo-European men- "to think", which came to English as mind.
+This word reached Greek from PIE men- "to think", which came to English as mind.
+We also see it in the borrowings mental and the suffix -ment.
 In Old Persian it turned into mazda- "wise".
 It manifested itself in Sanskrit mantrah "prayer, hymn", which English borrowed as mantra "a frequently repeated phrase".
-(I don't need a mnemonic device to remember the name of Jeremy Busch, for he is a regular contributor to the Good Word series and the Alpha Agora.)
+(I don't need a mnemonic device to remember the name of Jeremy Busch, for he is a member of our editorial board and a regular contributor of Good Words like today's and active in the Alpha Agora.)